 As the years pass, it is obvious that the amount of historical data will grow until at some point the size of the files will become a problem.
-It is surprising that no agencies have developed purge criteria (SDCI, 3.11(C)), and only two have ever purged their files.
-Both of these purges were done on court order to remove records of individuals who had been pardoned or whose conviction had been overturned.
-Although the size of most ACDS files has not yet caused problems, it is not too early for corrections agency staff to begin considering and implementing suitable purge criteria.
+It is surprising that no agencies have developed purging criteria (SDCI, 3.11(C)), and only two have ever purged their files.
+Both of these purges were carried out under a court order which mandated the removal of those records of individuals who had been pardoned or whose conviction had been overturned.
+Although the size of most ACDS files has not yet caused problems, it is not too early for corrections agency staff to begin considering and implementing suitable purging criteria.
 In this regard, it would be useful for agencies to monitor the use of records from the history file to help determine which records could be appropriately purged.
 Typical criteria might be the age of the offender, or the amount of time since the offender was last released, or some combination of both.

 Data Base Creation